Skip to content

 Dr. Ogunwo worked tirelessly for 10 days to recreate Kimberlin’s original portrait while infusing touches of his own artistic style.

-“The Protector” is not Dr. Ogunwo’s first mural to adorn in a wall in West Plains: In 2021, Crockett and Tonya Oaks commissioned a mural, “Helping Hands,” that now graces an interior wall of Christos House West Plains Resale.
+“The Protector” is not Dr. Ogunwo’s only mural to adorn a wall in West Plains: In 2021, Crockett and Tonya Oaks commissioned a mural, “Helping Hands,” that now graces an interior wall of Christos House West Plains Resale.
+In 2023, “Release the Peace” was added next to “The Protector.”
+In 2024, he painted large canvases for the West Plains Public Library and Lincoln School.

 “I have been many places in the states,” said Dr. Ogunwo, “but West Plains is my second home.”